Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 Antalya is still Turkey’s most popular tourist region with an ever-growing need for short-term rentals and resort properties.
 MasterCard’s Global Destination Cities Index showed it as the 10th most visited city in the world.

-This means that investors can expect to earn decent returns on their investment through rental income.
+This means that investors can expect to earn a decent return on their investment through rental yields in Turkey.

 In fact, there’s hardly a “low season” in Antalya with consistent arrivals throughout the year from European budget airlines and a major Russian expat community, even hosting a Russian consulate.

 Antalya is a rapidly developing city with a strong economy, and the city has a mild climate with a long coastline surrounding it, making it a desirable place to vacation, raise children, or retire.